 A dilemma is a problem or obstacle personnel must face when attempting to complete a mission.
 They are your main tools for preventing your opponent from solving missions and scoring points.
 They are placed under missions at the beginning of the game, to be discovered later.
 Planet dilemmas can be encountered only at planet missions.
-Space dilemmas can be encountered only at space missions.
+Dual dilemmas may be encountered at any mission.